 In the provinces of central Vietnam, including Quang Ngai and Quang Tin, rice cultivation dominates the coastal plain.
 Here the countryside is divided into small rice paddies, with each paddy bordered by four low dikes.
 The square paddies, with their diked partitions, have made a checkerboard of the landscape.

-During the Northeast Monsoon, much of the central coastal plain sinks beneath a murky gray-brown mass of floodwater.
-The primary means of traveling cross-country during the rainy season is atop the narrow footpaths situated atop the paddy dikes or over the elevated roadways linking the hamlets.
+During the Northeast Monsoon, much of the central coastal plain sinks beneath muddy floodwaters.
+The primary means of traveling cross-country during the rainy season is atop the narrow footpaths along the paddy dikes or over the elevated roadways that link one hamlet to another.